Pak Suzuki Motors: Suzuki Khyber

-The first generation Cultus was sold in Pakistan as Suzuki Khyber, by Pak Suzuki assembly line, and produced between 1989 and 2000, only in GA trim level.
-It was equipped with a four-stroke engine based on G10A platform matted to a five-speed manual gearbox.
-Production was ended in 2000, replaced by second generation Cultus.
+The first generation Cultus was sold in Pakistan as the Suzuki Khyber, by the Pak Suzuki assembly line, and produced between 1989 and 2000, only in the GA trim level.
+It was equipped with a four-stroke engine based on the G10A platform mated to a five-speed manual gearbox.
+Production was ended in 2000, replaced by the second generation Cultus.

 Suzuki Kizashi

 The last place where the Kizashi was on sale was Pakistan, after it had been removed from other markets.
-Pak Suzuki Motors, launched the Suzuki Kizashi on February 11, 2015, at Pearl Continental Hotel, Lahore.
+Pak Suzuki Motors, launched the Suzuki Kizashi on February 11, 2015, at the Pearl Continental Hotel, Lahore.
 It was imported as a Completely Built-up Unit (CBU) with no plans to manufacture it locally.
 The Kizashi was discontinued in 2016 due to poor sales.

 Suzuki Liana

 The Suzuki Liana sedan, originally with a 1.6-litre engine, replaced the Baleno.

 Suzuki Margalla

 The sedan shape of Suzuki Cultus second generation was initially (1990) imported from Japan to test the market and sold under the name Suzuki Sedan (possibly because it was the first sedan body style offered by Pak Suzuki Motors).
 It bore the chassis code SF310 and came with a carburetted 3-cylinder 993 cc G10 engine.
 The market reception was good, though the audience complained of low power.
 The same car was considered for local manufacture as an entry-level executive car.
 Manufacturing started in 1992 under the name Suzuki Margalla, chassis code SF413 using an 8-valve SOHC 4-cylinder G13 carburetted engine.
 It came with power steering as an option.
 The tachometer was not available in any of the variants.
 The car was offered in variants such as GL and GLX, with an upgraded variant called Margalla Plus launched later on.
-Production was ceased in 1998 to give way to the replacement Suzuki Baleno.
-In the Pakistani used car market, "Suzuki Sedan" refers to the 1000 cc import model, whereas Suzuki Margalla means the locally assembled 1300 cc model.
+Production was halted in 1998 to give way to the replacement Suzuki Baleno.
+In the Pakistani used car market, "Suzuki Sedan" refers to the 1000 cc import model, whereas Suzuki Margalla means the locally assembledv 1300 cc model.